mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 {% endhighlight %}

 To run the program in Linux or OSX, install the OCaml interpreter, save the program in a file, and grant execution permission to the file.
-In OSX, when you save the program in file `count-cycles.ml` you install and run the program as follows.
+In OSX with [Homebrew](http://brew.sh/), when you save the program in file `count-cycles.ml` you install and run the program as follows.

 {% highlight asciidoc %}
 ruslan$ brew install ocaml